What is Buy and Build?

 One of the main intentions of a buy and build strategy is the addition of value.
 When smaller entities are acquired and merged into an organization, the resulting combination should be a perfect match.
 The acquired companies should complement each other and add value to the combined entity.

 For example, merging the smaller companies should make the cost of doing business lower, reduce operating expenses, and increase the volume of profits.
 The primary focus of any business is to make reasonable profits and pay its dues without difficulties.
 Expansion is also a priority, but the timing and roll-out strategy matters.

 5. Prioritize customers

-Customers are an essential component of any business because they bring in sales, profits, expenses and the establishment itself.
-The business should prioritize the welfare of its customer since, without them, there would be no business to transact.
-When making any changes to the business such as bringing in new small components through the buy and build model, the customers should be informed of such intentions in advance.
+Customers are an essential component of any business because they bring in sales, profits, expenses, and the establishment itself.
+The business should prioritize the welfare of its customers since, without them, there would be no business to transact.
+When making any changes to the business, such as bringing in new small components through the buy and build model, customers should be informed of such intentions in advance.

 Each of the acquired small companies should work to attract and retain their loyal customers into the combined business model.
 Show concern on their part and convince them of the benefits of the changes that occur in the business.

 At the end of the buy and build strategy exercise, the customer should feel convinced that the move was necessary.
 Loyal customers can also be rewarded with discounts and prizes to spread the positive image of the organization.